MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1d8--ucmucsi-failure.md

 # Bug Check 0x1D8: UCMUCSI\_FAILURE

 The UCMUCSI\_FAILURE bug check has a value of 0x000001D8.
-It indicates that the UcmUcsi driver has encountered an error.
+It indicates that the UCSI class extension has encountered an error.

 **Important** This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://windows.microsoft.com/windows-10/troubleshoot-blue-screen-errors).

 ## UCMUCSI\_FAILURE Parameters

 |Parameter|Description|